The Good, the Bad, the Ugly and Everything in Between: The State of Affairs in Bangladesh under the Post-July Revolution Interim Government

 Under the leadership of Muhammad Yunus, Bangladesh is witnessing the Good, the Bad, the Ugly and everything in between, making this period a turning point in the country’s political and social history.
 With a large section of young voters in the upcoming election, many are looking forward to participating in what they hope to be a fair and democratic contest under the supervision of the interim government.

-Junayed Ahmed Chowdhury is a Senior Advocate of the Supreme Court of Bangladesh.
-With over 21 years of experience in the legal field, he has built an accomplished practice specialising in corporate and international taxation, legislative drafting, corporate and commercial law, litigation, and arbitration.
-Mr. Chowdhury has contributed significantly to legal reform initiatives in Bangladesh.
-He is the principal draftsman of the draft Secured Transaction (Moveable Property) Act, which is currently under review by the Government of Bangladesh, and the draft Bangladesh Local Authority Bond Act, 2017, developed for the UN Capital Development Fund (UNCDF).
+Junayed Chowdhury is a Barrister and Senior Advocate of the Supreme Court of Bangladesh.
+With over 21 years of experience in the legal field, he has built an accomplished international practice specialising in corporate and international taxation, legislative drafting, litigation, and arbitration.
+Mr. Chowdhury has contributed significantly to legal scholarship and reform initiatives in Bangladesh.
+He was the principal draftsman of the Secured Transaction (Moveable Property) Act, 2023, and a member of the drafting committee for the Income Tax Act 2023.
+Mr. Chowdhury is the author of the leading practitioners textbooks “Corporate Tax Law & Practice” and “Commentaries on the Law of Arbitration in Bangladesh”, which are catalouged by, among others, the British Library and the University of Chicago Law School Library.
+He practices from offices in Sydney, Dubai and Dhaka.